 in Tennessee.
 These grants began in 1826 and continued until 1926.
 Most of the

-living in Cumberland County, Kentucky in the 1810 census, and then in 1820 census
+living in Cumberland County, Kentucky in the 1810 census, and then in the 1820

-they are listed as being in Jackson or Overton Counties in Tennessee.
-They never
+census, they are listed as being in Jackson or Overton Counties in Tennessee.
+They

 and History, the State of Tennessee; 1923)